 Span range: Short to medium

 As the name suggests, these bridges use girders made of either steel or concrete.
-Girder is the main horizontal support of the bridge that supports smaller beams on the deck.
+The girder is the main horizontal support of the bridge that supports smaller beams on the deck.
 Most girders have an I-beam cross-section containing two load-bearing flanges separated by a stabilizing web.

 4. Extradosed bridge